KrisieP/Band-Project/README.md

 * **Plan**
 I want to include a contact form which the user can fill in to contact the band in regards to making bookings.
 Mandator fields include,name, email address & enquiry description, the phone number is not required as the main form of contact used for making the bands bookings is messaging online.
-Whenever they submit the form, i want the form to reset when it has been submitted correctly.
+Whenever they submit the form, i want the form to reset when it has been submitted correctly and a popup modal to confirm the successfull submission.

 * **Implementation**
 Again i have used bootstrap to implement my form, I used online instruction from the bootstrap to build my form using 3 input fields, 1 textarea field and a submit button.
 I have used both lables and placholders as i felt it looks better this way.
+I input a modal and custom Jquery script (which i have found and modified/taylored to work for my website) creating a confirmation popup after submitting the contact us form.
-Again i used css to style the form to bring it inline with the overall website design.
+I used css to style the form and modal to bring it inline with the overall website design.

 * **Test**
-I while testing i found that the form max-width and place holder font size became incorrect on higher resolution screen sizes, 1080p and above so i have implemented some media queries to combat the issue.
+I while testing i found that the form max-width and place holder font size became too stretched out and font sizes wer slightly too small on higher resolution screen sizes, 1080p and above so i have implemented a media query to combat the issue.
-The website was viewed on a variety of devices such as Desktop, Laptop, iPhone5, iPhone 8, Google Pixel 2 and a iPad.
+The website was viewed on a variety of devices sizes and also on multipul browser types.
-The website was viewed on a variety of browsers Edge, Chrome, Internet Exlporer, Firefox and Safari.

 * **Result**
-Form res
+After applying the media query the resonded effectivley on different device sizes.
+The form appeard as expected on different browser types.

 * **Verdict**
+The form works as expected to specification within the plan.

 [Back to Top](#table-of-contents)